WTR-GITHUB/PYTHON_II_PART/OOP-Advanced-[lesson8]:-Dataclasses---Part-1..md

    Test Cases:

-   Create a sample dataset with multiple employees and departments to thoroughly test your system.
+   Create a sample dataset with multiple `employees` and `departments` to thoroughly test your system.
-   Use the implemented methods to perform various analyses, such as calculating average salaries, sorting employees, and filtering employees by criteria.
+   Use the implemented methods to perform various analyses, such as calculating average `salaries`, sorting `employees`, and filtering `employees` by criteria.

+5) Create a flight ticketing mini system:
+   - The CLI should ask you to choose departure place and destination (minimum 5 cities) (Use dictionary to create a distance between the cities matrix map ).
+   - Then it should show options for at least 3 flight options with different different aircraft (Airbus A330-300, A340-300,A 340-600, A350-
+     100, Boeing 747-400, 747-800, 777-300).
+Every aircraft has different seat configuration (economy, business, first with different seat amount, seat pitch and average price)
+   - When you select the ticket (the provided option) the final cost should be calculated depending on aircraft type, departure time, and fuel consumption.
+(We can agree that flights that are departure earlier, has less seats and older, cost more).
+Use data classes and simple classes to achieve the result.

 ## 🌐  Extra reading (or watching 📺 ):